Several detained for questioning after fight at Westland High School

 COLUMBUS, Ohio — Franklin County sheriff's deputies detained several people after multiple fights broke out at Westland High School Wednesday morning.

-Both Columbus police officers and deputies with the Franklin County Sheriff's Office surrounded the school, where a large crowd had reportedly gathered.
+Columbus police officers and deputies with the Franklin County Sheriff's Office surrounded the school, where a large crowd had reportedly gathered, after a school resource officer issued an officer in trouble call.

 A spokesperson from South-Western City School District said a fight broke out between students in the hallway in between classes.
-The district said the school followed its safety plan and called the sheriff's office.
+The district said the school followed its safety plan by calling the sheriff's office.

-A school resource officer was at the school when the fight occurred.
-The sheriff's office said that officer used pepper spray on one student to help control the situation.
+The sheriff's office said the school resource officer used pepper spray on one student to help control the situation.
+Surveillance cameras captured portions of the fight.

-Other who students were initially evacuated to the school's rec center as a precaution have since been sent back to their classrooms.
+Other students who were initially evacuated to the school's rec center as a precaution have since been sent back to their classrooms.
+Though school resumed, a school spokesperson said some parents took their students home.

 The sheriff's office said deputies reported no weapons were involved and rumors of a stabbing at the school are false.

 Several people were detained for questioning and authorities are continuing to investigate.
-There are no reports of any injuries.
+There are no reports of any injuries and no one has been arrested or charged at this time.